razdvaz/ElasticSearch-Document-Generator/README.md

 Application for creating reports with tables.
 It uses ElasticSearch.

 todo:
-- visualize the output of final tables
+- visualize the output of final tables (+)
 - add the ability to remove the fields
+- add key filters
 - refactoring
 - adding checks parameters
 - floating icons